Alicepinch/roots-cafe/TESTING.md

 #### SEO

-Lighthouse returned the error of "Tap targets not sized properly" I improved the seo to 100% by increasing the size and adding padding to the Icons for the Social media links in thre footer.
+Lighthouse returned the error of "Tap targets not sized properly" I improved the SEO to 100% by increasing the size and adding padding to the Icons for the Social media links in the footer.
-After doing this to all pages and rerunning lighthouse SEO was at 100% for SEO.
+After doing this to all pages and re-running lighthouse SEO was at 100%.

 #### Best Practices